ibm-cloud-docs/dns-svcs/custom-resolver.md

 * **Degraded** - when there is more than one resolver location, and one is `Up` but another is `Down`, then the status changes to `Degraded`.
 * **Critical** - when all resolver locations are `Down`, the status changes to `Critical`.

-## Custom resolvers limitations
+## Custom resolvers limits
 {: #cr-limits}

-The following limitations exist for the custom resolvers feature:
+The following limits exist for the custom resolvers feature:

 * Each VPC can have a maximum of one custom resolver.
 * Each custom resolver can have a maximum of three locations, either within the same subnet or in different subnets.
 * Each custom resolver can have a maximum of 15 forwarding rules.
 * You cannot delete the subnet used for the custom resolver.
 * You must manually add rules to your security groups to allow traffic from your virtual server instance to the resolver location virtual server instance.

+For more information, see [{{site.data.keyword.dns_short}}'s pricing page](/docs/dns-svcs?topic=dns-svcs-pricing).